sage-code/.github/contribute.md

-# Welcome to Sage-Code

-We do open source tutorials and intresting projects to learn programming.

 # Contribution

 You can contribute to our content if you are part of our team.
 You need to join our discord and accept a role.
 If you are developer you can start contributing.
 If you are have just started learning you can become a Sage-Code student.